 A URC can champion, influence, guide and stimulate investment into an area.
 Its public sector partners can, however, use its powers of compulsory purchase orders to facilitate regeneration.
 The public URC can guide development within its area by a strategic regeneration framework or masterplan.
 This can be adopted by the local planning authority to guide development and even take the form of supplementary planning guidance.

 Q. What sort of projects are URCs involved in?

 Typically, a URC will first establish its aspirations for development through a strategic regeneration framework or masterplan.
 This will then guide development activity in its area.
 It may then be necessary for URCs to make a series of strategic acquisitions through their public sector partners in order to facilitate the delivery of their framework and encourage private sector investment.

 URCs will also get involved in influencing local agencies to address skills shortages that could help to boost the local economy.
 They may also seek to improve the public realm in its area and standards of urban design, perhaps through an urban design code.
 Working together, URCs also seek to influence national government policy with regard to regeneration and inner city investment, sharing best practice that is being delivered in their areas.

 URCs are responsible for co-ordinating plans and attracting new investment through the purposeful and imaginative promotion of their areas.
 They require prioritisation of public sector funding over a sustained period (10-15 years), in order to attract private investment at the levels required to bring about sustainable renewal.

 In most cases, URCs’ operating costs are funded by the three key public sector organisations involved in them, namely the relevant Regional Development Authority (RDA), the Local Authority and Partnerships.
-Ilex is currently funded by The Office of the First Minister and Deputy First Minister (OFMDFM) and the Department of Social Development (DSD), under the Reinvestment and Reform Initiative.
+Ilex is currently funded by The Office of the First Minister and deputy First Minister (OFMDFM).

 Q. Why are URCs set up?